MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-38.md

 -->

-As a financial accountant, use the report to:
+Financial accountants use the report to:

-* Verify the accuracy of the financial data by reviewing the movements in the selected period of month, quarter, or year, and ensuring that the closing balances match the expected values
+* Verify the accuracy of the financial data.
+Review the movements in the selected period of month, quarter, or year, and ensure that the closing balances match the expected values.
-* Identify any discrepancies or errors in financial data and investigate further as necessary
+* Identify discrepancies or errors in financial data and investigate them.
-* Prepare financial statements, such as income statements, balance sheets, and cash flow statements, based on the data obtained from the report
+* Use the report data to prepare financial statements, such as income statements, balance sheets, and cash flow statements.

-As a financial analyst, use the report to:
+Financial analysts use the report to:

-* Analyze financial performance over specific periods by reviewing the movements in the selected period of month, quarter, or year, and identifying trends and variances
+* Analyze financial performance over specific periods by reviewing the movements in the selected period of month, quarter, or year, and identifying trends and variances.
-* Help identify areas for cost savings or revenue generation and make recommendations for improving financial performance
+* Identify areas to save cost or generate revenue, and make recommendations for improving financial performance.
-* Prepare financial reports for stakeholders, such as investors or executives based on the data obtained from the report
+* Use the report data to prepare financial reports for stakeholders such as investors or executives.

-As a financial controller, use the report to:
+Financial controllers use the report to:

-* Monitor the financial health of the business by reviewing the movements in the selected period of month, quarter, or year, and ensuring that the closing balances are within the expected range
+* Monitor the financial health of the business.
+Review the movements in the selected period of month, quarter, or year, and ensuring the closing balances are within the expected range.
-* Help identify areas for cost savings or revenue generation and make recommendations for improving financial performance
+* Identify areas to save cost or generate revenue, and make recommendations for improving financial performance.
-* Prepare financial reports for internal and external stakeholders, such as board members or regulatory agencies based on the data obtained from the report
+* Use the report data to prepare financial reports for internal and external stakeholders such as board members or regulatory agencies.

 ## Try the report